IpritGas/team-balance/README.md

 # team-balance
-Team balancing task for Wargaming Forge
+Team balancing task for Wargaming Forge.
+Custom quicksort algorithm for vectors is implemented.